se4ai2223-uniba/architectural-style-recognition/models/README.md

 ## Preprocessing

+In this section we describe the process of preprocessing, starting from the selection of the classes and ending with the pre processing steps.

+### Selection of classes

+We decided to retain a limited number of classes for the sake of temporal efficiency during the training phase.
+The classes chosen for our experiment are described in the <a href='https://github.com/se4ai2223-uniba/architectural-style-recognition/blob/main/data/README.md'>dataset card link</a>.

+### Data augmentation
-Since the dataset was highly unbalanced, we decided to perform both data balancing and data augmentation.
+Since the dataset was highly unbalanced, we decided to perform both data balancing, by using oversampling, and data augmentation.
 The goals of these decisions are:

 - Equally represented classes with 450 images each,
 - Mapping features of the classes regardless of the eventual presence of noise in the images.